nwnorris/nwnorris/README.md

 I enjoy developing meaningful applications, playing music, and seeing code as an art form in it's own right.

-I will graduate in December 2020 with my B.S.
-Computer Science from North Central College; looking for full-time opportunities!

 ## My Values

 :pray: Gratitude and empathy